Download all exemplars

 For Excellence, the student needs to analyse an environment using data.

 This involves presenting processed data from primary and/or secondary sources.
 Findings about the environment using the presented data are then explained, and a valid conclusion drawn.
-The evidence should explain how data can strengthen and limit understanding of the environment, and also discuss how additional data could be used to improve understanding of the environment is discussed.
+The evidence should explain how data can strengthen and limit understanding of the environment, and also discuss how additional data could be used to improve understanding of the environment.

-Data about the fluvial environment has been processed into bar graphs and a map.
-Most geographic conventions have been applied.
+The student has described and explained the findings by processing data about the fluvial environment into annotated maps, photos, and field sketches.
+The data has been processed into bar graphs and geographic conventions have been applied.

-Findings about the fluvial environment using the presented data are explained, and a valid conclusion about the environment has been drawn using those findings.
-For example, variation in nitrates and e coli were due to the horticulture and agriculture in the area.
-The health of the river changes moving through the longitudinal river profile.
+Findings about the fluvial environment using the presented data are explained, and a valid conclusion about the environment using those findings has been drawn.
+For example, differences in water clarity at the two locations are explained, and a valid conclusion is drawn about the health of the fluvial environment.

-The student has explained how the data can strengthen and limit understanding of the environment.
-For example, more data could strengthen understanding through the identification of the source of pollutants, leading to a solution.
-The SHMAK kit could limit understanding if the data is incorrect.
+The student has explained how the data can both strengthen and limit understanding of the environment.
+For example, how the strengths of the SHMAK kit data (including ease of use, 12 tests, and rapid response) can strengthen understanding of the awa’s health.

-How additional data could be used to improve understanding of the environment has also been discussed.
-For example, qualitative data could improve understanding of the environment though the understanding of cultural values.
+How additional deeper water data could be used to improve understanding of the environment has been discussed.

 See all Geography assessment resources